ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

     # Allow MPICH to fallback to 4k pages if large pages cannot be allocated
     export MPICH_GNI_MALLOC_FALLBACK=enabled

+The **python** module must be loaded first.
+If you then load **askapsoft**, the python executable will come from the askapsoft module, and have access to the python packages provided by (and required by) the askapsoft code.
+If the python module is already loaded, then loading other python modules (as may happen at particular points in the pipeline, for example **mpi4py**) will not override the use of the askapsoft python.

 The following was previously suggested, although the **pshell** utility provided by askaputils is probably better.
 The ashell module